 Occupations and Workforce

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Maud is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Maud is a city of service providers, sales and office workers and transportation and shipping workers.
-There are especially a lot of people living in Maud who work in office and administrative support (17.63%), sales jobs (10.47%) and healthcare suport services (9.09%).
+Overall, Maud is a city of service providers, sales and office workers and construction workers and builders.
+There are especially a lot of people living in Maud who work in office and administrative support (13.32%), sales jobs (9.92%) and law enforcement and fire fighting (9.40%).